KriVaTri/EVCM/docs/README.md

 EVCM also recreates the relevant notification(s) after a Home Assistant restart/reload if needed, so the user always understands why charging is blocked.

-* NOTE: external OFF detection notifications will be suppressed in wallbox-controlled phase switching mode *
+*NOTE: external OFF detection notifications will be suppressed in wallbox-controlled phase switching mode to avoid false notification when switching*

 ---